 How Long Does It Take for Acamprosate to Work?

-As part of a detox and rehabilitation programme, Acamprosate is typically administered around five days after the last alcoholic drink.
+As part of a detox and alcohol rehabilitation programme, Acamprosate is typically administered around five days after the last alcoholic drink.
 There are some cases though in which it will be administered as soon as detox has begun.

 It is designed to be taken on an ongoing basis, and how quickly the effects are noticed will be different for everyone.
 For most people, it can take up to five days before the effects are fully noticeable.